 16 POSTS.

-Feature image: The site of the Wilson family home in Hawthorne, California, where Brian Wilson composed Don’t Worry Baby with lyrics by then-collaborator Roger Christian, a DJ at KFWB in L.A., over the course of a couple days in 1963.
-The home where Brian, Dennis and Carl Wilson grew up with their parents Murray and…
+Feature image: The site of the Wilson family home in Hawthorne, California, where Brian Wilson composed Don’t Worry Baby with lyrics by Roger Christian (a DJ at KFWB in L.A.) ver the course of a couple days in late 1963 or early 1964.
+The family home where Brian, Dennis and Carl Wilson grew up with…

 Feature Image: The Beach Boys in 1964; clockwise from left: Al Jardine, Mike Love, Brian Wilson, Carl Wilson, Dennis Wilson.
 Trade ad for The Beach Boys’s single “California Girls”/”Let Him Run Wild.”
 Public Domain.
 Permission details The ad appeared in the 11 September 1965 issue of Billboard and can be dated from that publication; it is pre-1978.…